3ofcoins/docker-images/public/sentry/README.md

 Linked Containers
 -----------------

+A linked container named `redis` should be created.
+It will be used for Celery task queue and for buffers.
+Alternatively, you can provide environment variable `REDIS_PORT="tcp://HOST:PORT"`.

 If a linked container named `postgresql` is provided, its IP & port will be used as `PGHOST` & `PGPORT` (remaining postgres variables will be normally interpreted).

-If a linked container named `memcache` exists, it will be used as cache.
-Alternatively, you can provide environment variable `MEMCACHE_PORT="tcp://HOST:PORT"`.

-If a linked container named `redis` exists, it will be used for Celery task queue and for buffers.
-Alternatively, you can provide environment variable `REDIS_PORT="tcp://HOST:PORT"`.

 Running
 -------

-The `sentry` command is configured as the entry point, so simply running `docker run mpasternacki/sentry server` will start the Web server.
+The `sentry` command is configured as the entry point, so simply running `docker run 3ofcoins/sentry server` will start the Web server.